deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Oh, I'm fucking mad alright."
 She informed him, jabbing a finger into his chest.
 "You lied to me, Julian.
 You tried to shut me out. *That* part pisses me off.
 Whatever's going on in your head about Xiù?
 I can forgive that."

-"You… can?"
+"You... can?"

 "Sure.
 See, you got mad at yourself and came down here to work it out and you feel guilty about it.
 So, yeah.
 Fine.
 I forgive you.
 Heck I don't blame you; I'm kinda fascinated by her myself, and I'm not usually into girls!"
 She jabbed him in the chest again.
 "But don't *ever* lie to me like that again."

-"…Yes ma'am."
+"...Yes ma'am."

-A sly smile spread across her face, and she looked him up and down. "…Ma'am, huh?"
+A sly smile spread across her face, and she looked him up and down. "...Ma'am, huh?"

-"…Uh…" He scratched the back of his head "Well I mean…yeah, that's what I said."
+"...Uh..."
+He scratched the back of his head "Well I mean...yeah, that's what I said."

 "That's kinda hot."
 She mused, teasing him.
 "I could get used to that."

 He rubbed the bridge of his nose with this thumb, awkwardly, and looked away a little bit.
-"Well I, uh… I mean, I wasn't really aiming for *'hot*' but, um, I-if you want more of that, then… uh…"
+"Well I, uh...
+I mean, I wasn't really aiming for *'hot*' but, um, I-if you want more of that, then... uh..."

 She arched an eyebrow at him.
 "Hmm.
 Good boy."